oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

 Imagine loop-carried dependencies in terms of the distance between the dependence source and sink statements, measured in the number of iterations of the loop containing the statements.
 In example 1, the dependence source (store into array `a`) and dependence sink (load from the same index in array `a`) are one iteration apart.
 That is, for the specified memory location, the data is read one iteration after it was written.
 Therefore, this true dependence has a distance of 1.
 In many cases, the compiler loop dependence analysis may be able to statically determine the dependence distance.

 #### Example 4: Simple dependence distance
 The compiler's static analysis facilities can infer that the distance of the true dependence in the following example code is ten iterations.
 This impacts the scheduling of how iterations of the loop are issued into the generated pipelined datapath.
-For example, iteration `k` may not begin executing the load from an array `a` before iteration `(k-10)` has completed storing the data into the same memory location.
+For example, iteration `k` may not begin executing the load from array `a` before iteration `(k-10)` has completed storing the data into the same memory location.
 However, iterations `[k-9,k)` do not incur the scheduling constraint on the store in iteration `(k-10)` and begin execution earlier.
 ```c++
 for(i = 1; i < n; i++){
   S: a[i] = a[i-10];